-As of October 31, 2022, Roscan had cash of \$46,953 and a working capital deficit of \$1,199,626.
+As of January 31, 2023, the Company had cash of \$1,676,213 and working capital of \$1,412,031.
 Sales tax receivables represent amounts to be refunded by the Canadian government.
 Prepaid expenses include amounts advanced to fund future corporate and Kandiole Project activities.
-Accounts payable and accrued liabilities include \$150,552 payable to related parties for consulting fees and the reimbursement of expenses.

-During F2022, Roscan received gross proceeds of \$6,804,200 from a private placement and the exercise of warrants and stock options.
-Subsequent to October 31, 2022, the Company raised additional capital of \$5 million from the sale of a 1.0% NSR.
-Upon receipt of an exploitation licence issued by the Malian government the Company has the right to compel Osisko to acquire an additional 1% NSR by paying an additional \$5 million as discussed in the subsequent event below.
+On December 2, 2022, the Company raised additional capital of \$5 million from the sale of a 1.0% NSR.
+Upon receipt of an exploitation licence issued by the Malian government the Company has the right to compel Osisko to acquire an additional 1% NSR by paying an additional \$5 million as discussed in the sale of net smelter return royalty.